-Much of the data on disability in Connecticut used in this Plan is drawn from the U.S. Census Bureau 2010 American Community Survey (ACS).
+Much of the data on disability in Connecticut used in this Plan is drawn from the U.S. Census Bureau 2013 American Community Survey (ACS).
 In this survey, disability is defined as "the product of interactions among individuals' bodies; their physical, emotional, and mental health; and the physical and social environment in which they live, work, or play.
 Disability exists where this interaction results in limitations of activities and restrictions to full participation at school, at work, at home, or in the community."
-The ACS uses six disability items to determine an individual's disability status: 1) hearing difficulty, 2) vision difficulty, 3) cognitive difficulty, 4) ambulatory difficulty, 5) self care difficulty, and 6) independent living difficulty.6 It should be noted that the numbers of individuals with psychiatric disabilities in Connecticut may be undercounted in the ACS.
+The ACS uses six disability items to determine an individual's disability status: 1) hearing difficulty, 2) vision difficulty, 3) cognitive difficulty, 4) ambulatory difficulty, 5) self care difficulty, and 6) independent living difficulty.10